top of page

 Location: Online through Writers.com

 In this class, we will explore the acts of the three-act structure in detail.
-Each week we will cover an act from the three-act structure in-depth, providing the opportunity to learn about and discuss the structure one act at a time.
-In between classes, you will apply the lesson to your own story and build your outline in stages.
-You will also learn about how the main points of the three-act structure are connected and intertwined with your protagonist’s character or emotional arc, and how to up the stakes at each stage of the plot arc.
+Each week, we will cover an act from the three-act structure in-depth, providing the opportunity to learn about and discuss the structure one act at a time.
+In between classes, you will apply the lesson to your own story and build your outline in stages, sharing your work in the online forum for review.
+You will also learn about how the main points of the three-act structure are connected and intertwined with your protagonist’s character or emotional arc and how to up the stakes at each stage of the plot arc.

-Open to fiction writers at any stage in the drafting process.
+Open to writers at any stage in the drafting process.

 Sign up for Plotting with the Three-Act Structure here